 The normal status of an application is ‘in the queue’.
 This means that an apartment offer has not yet been made and that the application is still in the queue for an apartment.
-The application is valid for three months.
+The application is valid for six months.
 When the three months are about to come to an end, you will be sent a reminder and you can then renew your application, using your account.
 For those applying for internal transfer, the application will remain valid as long as the applicant lives with TYS or an apartment is offered to them.

 Queueing an apartment

 Queueing an apartment takes a little bit of patience, but it's worth it!

 The application queues change all the time, as new applications arrive, offers are accepted and applications are cancelled.
 It is also possible to apply for several housing locations with one application, which means that a change of one application may alter the queueing situation of several housing locations.
 The applications do not have a specific number in the queue, as the real-time situation changes constantly.
 You can enquire more information about the application’s status through the customer services.